RHagenson/2019-01-03-UNO/_episodes/08-writing-scripts.md

 One thing we will commonly want to do with sequencing results is pull out bad reads and write them to a file to see if we can figure out what's going on with them.
-We're going to look for reads with long sequences of Ns like we did before, but now we're going to write a script, so we can run it each time we get new sequences, rather than type the code in by hand each time.
+We're going to look for reads with long sequences of Ns like we did before, but now we're going to write a script so we can run it each time we get new sequences rather than type the code in by hand each time.

 Bad reads have a lot of Ns, so we're going to look for `NNNNNNNNNN` (10 Ns in a row)